 ALSO READCourt seeks CBI report on complaint against ex-AIIMS director, CBI court issues arrest warrant against Varinder Singh CBI faces court's ire for delaying 37-yr-old case Court no to CBI plea for arrest warrant against Gurung, others HC raps CBI for not ensuring presence of GJM leaders in court

+Nearly four years after receiving complaints regarding the scam, the probe commenced in 2011 and the FIR was filed in October 2013.
 After a detailed probe, the CBI filed the charge sheet on December 9, 2016.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)